emucla/context-study/README.md

 Supplemental Material Code (Alt analyses).R = code for running the alternative analyses reported in the supplemental material

-Context Manuscript Code.R = code for running manuscript analyses
+Manuscript Code.R = code for running manuscript analyses

 Code for Manuscript Plots.R =  code for generating manuscript plots